 Join others throughout the diocese in helping to feed Maine.
 With contributions from individuals and parishes, the Episcopal Diocese of Maine will be able to share the message of our faith in action with the larger community, giving people the nourishment and encouragement needed to make it through these difficult times.

 The Diocesan Hunger Initiative has partnered with the USDA Farm to Families Food Box Program

 recently approved in Maine.
-Each time we participate 1,300 boxes of 20 lbs of local food plus gallons of milk are distributed to Maine people for free!
+Each time we participated 1,300 boxes of 20 lbs of local food plus gallons of milk are distributed to Maine people for free!
 They are designated by the USDA by county.
 Our first time out in July, we headed to Biddeford.
 (See News Center Maine coverage here.

 In August, we were in both Portland and Old Orchard Beach.

 “We are honored to help our neighbors in need during these difficult times,” said Bishop Thomas James Brown.
 “Jesus taught us to not love in word but in deed and we are living that mission today and every day.
 The Episcopal Diocese of Maine expects to participate in other USDA food distribution projects statewide throughout the summer.”

 The Episcopal Diocese of Maine distributed boxes that include Maine products like 5 lbs. potatoes, 6 lbs. microwavable mashed potatoes, 2 1/2 lbs. cheddar cheese, and 1/2 gallon of fresh 2% milk.

 You have probably seen operations like this on television where the cars are lined up and volunteer s (wearing gloves and masks) drop the food and milk into the open trunks.
 Food boxes were handed out on a first-come, first-served basis.
 There were no eligibility requirements.